-- Prayer groups such as Praise and Worship offer students interactive, ecumenical forms of reflection and worship.
+- Prayer groups (Praise and Worship) offer students interactive, ecumenical forms of reflection and worship.

-- Devotional opportunities such as Rosary and Eucharistic Exposition help students to deepen their Catholic faith.
+- Devotional opportunities (Rosary and Eucharistic Exposition) help students to deepen their Catholic faith.

-- Discussion groups such as Peace Talks, Soup and Simplicity and Theology on Tap allow students to engage in thoughtful discussions about their beliefs and spiritual practices.
+- Discussion groups (Peace Talks, Soup and Simplicity and Theology on Tap) allow students to engage in thoughtful discussions about their beliefs and spiritual practices.

 - Faith sharing groups provide students the opportunity to discuss important issues and concerns while building a mutually supportive environment.

 - Weekend retreats, arranged by the Campus Ministry team, provide students with focused activities for better a better understanding of God, themselves, and others.

 - Outings (night hikes, stargazing and camping) offer unique opportunities to discover God in the created world and one another.

 - Special service projects and programs are offered for student athletes.

 - Work with the local poor, inner-city children, the elderly and refugees